-Under the Children and Families Act 2014 there is a specific duty for health practitioners to bring 0-5 year old children who may have special educational needs and disability (SEND) to the attention of the Local Authority so that they can consider whether an assessment is necessary and plan appropriate services for the future.
-A pre-school liaison group is an ideal forum to gather this information and pass to the Local Authority.
+Under the Children and Families Act 2014, there is a specific duty for health practitioners to let us know about any children age 0-5, who may have SEND.
+We can then consider whether an assessment is necessary and plan appropriate services for the future.
+The pre-school liaison group is an ideal forum to gather this information, so it can be passed on to us.

 Referrals will be made to the group after a professional has had a discussion with the parents/carers, and they agree that their child has, or is likely to have, SEND.

 The aims of the pre-school liaison group are:

 Families are not invited to attend the group.
 This is because we discuss a large number of children each meeting.
 However, prior to the meeting where your child is discussed, you will receive a questionnaire to complete.
 You can let us know if you have any specific areas of concern, and we will write to you following the meeting with any outcome and answers to your questions.